-- Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches. - Circulated one construction notification related to ground improvement. - Prepared a construction notification related to an upcoming night-time Highway 99 closure. - Addressed three inquiries from members of the public regarding the Project. - Prepared presentation for the Traffic Advisory Committee (TAC) and the Western Quadrant stakeholders.
+- Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches. - Circulated one construction notification related to a full Highway 99 overnight closure and detour. - Prepared a construction notification related to the Project's new permanent site office setup. - Prepared a construction notice on upcoming pile driving activities. - Hosted two presentations for the Traffic Advisory Committee (TAC) and the Western Quadrant stakeholders.